How to Use IW Retirement Planner

 Spending Strategies

 IW Retirement Planner supports both fixed and flexible spending options.
 The right choice between these approaches depends on your financial circumstances, risk tolerance, and personal preference.
 Each strategy has its pros and cons, so it's important to select the one that aligns best with your needs and goals.
-Spending Strategies Choose your Spending Strategy and enter your Annual Expenses in retirement
+Spending Strategies Choose your Spending Strategy

 Extra Savings